TimterLaare/bug-XbyK-cache-admin-live/README.md

-# XbyK Dancing goat with no caching available bug when running live site and admin in separate domains
+# XbyK Dancing goat bug: No caching available when running live site and admin in separate domains

 This project demonstrates that cache doesn't work when running a live site instance without admin and running an admin instance.